The Burgers' equation with stochastic transport: shock formation, local and global existence of smooth solutions: Well-posedness results

-\begin{proof}[Proof of Proposition \ref{prop:global:hyper}] The proof is based on a simple fixed point iteration argument which uses Duhamel's principle.
-We will also omit the subscripts $\nu$ and $r$ throughout the proof.
-Given $u_{0}\in L^{2}(\Xi; H^{s}(\mathbb{T},\mathbb{R}))$, consider the {\em mild formulation} of the hyper-regularised truncated equation \eqref{hyper-regularised-eq}.
+\begin{proposition} For every $\nu,r >0$ and initial datum $u_{0}\in H^{s}(\mathbb{T})$ for $s > 2$, there exists a pathwise unique global strong solution $u^{\nu}_{r}$ of (\ref{hyper-regularised-eq}) in the class $L^{2}(\Xi ; C([0,T]; H^{s}(\mathbb{T})))$, for all $T>0$.
+Moreover, its paths gain instant extra regularity $C([\delta,T]; H^{s+2}(\mathbb{T}) )$, for every $T>\delta>0$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop:global:hyper}] The proof is based on a classical fixed point iteration argument which employs Duhamel's principle (see \cite{stochEuler2017}).
+We omit the subscripts $\nu$ and $r$ throughout the proof for simplicity, but it should be kept in mind that our functions depend on those parameters.
+Given $u_{0}\in H^{s}(\mathbb{T})$, consider the mild formulation of the hyper-regularised truncated equation \eqref{hyper-regularised-eq}

 where